fsprojects/FSharp.AWS.DynamoDB/README.md

 * `Option.isSome`, `Option.isNone`, `Option.Value` and `Option.get`.
 * `fst` and `snd` for tuple records.

-## Supported methods in Update Expressions
+## Supported operators in Update Expressions

 Update expressions support the following F# value constructors:
 * `(+)` and `(-)` in numerical and set types.